Interstate 287: New Jersey

+On March 21, 2025 a sinkhole opened up on the northbound shoulder at shortly after 4PM.
+The collapse resulted in the closure of two lanes on the roadway.
+Referring to maps, there are no mines in the area of the collapse.
+The sinkhole is not related to the mine collapses on I80.

 New York State Thruway

 The New York State Thruway portion of I-287 was planned around 1950 as part of a tolled limited-access highway that was to connect the major cities of New York.
 A bridge across the Hudson River was planned between Nyack and Tarrytown at a site that was close enough to New York City but far enough from the Port Authority of New York and New Jersey's jurisdiction area, as they opposed the crossing.
 The portion of the Thruway currently followed by I-287, including the Tappan Zee Bridge over the Hudson River, opened on December 15, 1955.
 In the 1960s, I-287 was designated along the New York State Thruway between Suffern and Tarrytown, while I-87 ran farther to the east on present-day I-684.
 On January 1, 1970, the I-87 designation was shifted onto this portion of the New York State Thruway to run concurrent with I-287.